By Dana Scott, Rachel's Sister

 Rachel was born in Denver, Colorado, on a beautiful, hot August day.
 Being the middle of five kids was not always easy, but she handled it pretty well.
 Form a young age Rachel loved being around people and was energized by it.
 She could light up a room with her presence.
 Her love for people expressed itself in an outgoing personality; but also in a deep, heartfelt compassion for people in pain.
 She always reached out to those with social, mental or physical needs.
 Rachel learned the power of simple compliments and acts of kindness at an early age.

 Even though her legacy has touched millions of people's lives, she was a normal teenager who loved life but experienced the same struggles all teenagers face.
 She would be the first to tell you she wasn’t perfect.
 Like everyone else she made many mistakes, but most of the time found a way to see through her pain and frustration to a bigger purpose.
 In fact we found this quote in one of the six diaries she left our family, "I had my ups and downs.
 I fell a few times, but I did not give up.
 Don’t give up."

-You could always hear music playing in her room, and sometimes you could hear her singing along.
-Singing was not one of Rachel’s strong points and her family often teased her about it.
-She had such a great sense of humor and didn’t seem to mind.
-She did, however, like to play the piano, and often composed her own simple melodies.
+Rachel loved music.
+You would always hear it playing in her room and sometimes you would hear her singing along.
+She was not a great singer and the family often teased her about it.
+What she lacked in singing talent she made up for with a sense of humor and she handled the teasing well.
+Rachel liked to play the piano and often composed her own melodies.

-Rachel had an amazingly unique sense of style.
-One day she would dress in a cute skirt, heels, and a top and the next day baggy pants with big pockets, flannels and a backwards hat.
-No matter what she wore she always looked good.
-The only thing Rachel was self-conscious about was her profile.
-When she was 5 years old, she tripped on the sidewalk and broke her nose.
-It left a small bump on the bridge of her nose.
-Rachel was always worried that people were staring at it when they talked to her.
+Rachel had a unique sense of style and no matter what she wore it always seemed to work.
+Rachel was, however, self-conscious about her profile.
+When she was five years old she tripped on the sidewalk and broke her nose; which left a permanent small bump.
+She was always worried that people were staring at that bump on her nose when they talked to her.